Reporting standards and availability of data, materials, code and protocols

 For all studies using custom code or mathematical algorithm that is deemed central to the conclusions, a statement must be included under the heading "Code availability", indicating whether and how the code or algorithm can be accessed, including any restrictions to access.
 Code availability statements should be provided as a separate section after the data availability statement but before the references.

-A subset of Nature journals undertake peer review of custom code and software when it is central to the manuscript.
-In those cases, editors will request authors must fill out a Code and Software submission checklist.
+Peer review of code/algorithm/software: A subset of Nature journals (listed below) undertake peer review of custom code or mathematical algorithm, and software, when it is central to the manuscript.
+For code/algorithm peer review, we require release of code/algorithm during the peer review process, verification by peer reviewers and release of code/algorithm at publication.
+Authors must fill out a Code and Software submission checklist.
 Further detailed guidance and required documentation at submission and acceptance of the manuscript can be found here.

 Authors reporting phase II and phase III randomized controlled trials must refer to the CONSORT Statement for recommendations to facilitate the complete and transparent reporting of trial findings.
 Reports that do not conform to the CONSORT guidelines may need to be revised before formal review.